miguelangelomendes/BuyThem/README.md

 # BuyThem

 #### ❗️Alert
-May have a long inicial loading time due dockers sleep
+When first opening the webapp it might take a long time as the dev machines go to sleep.

 [Staging](https://buythem.onrender.com)